Propsteikirche St. Urbanus

 20. August 2017

-With impressive architecture, the church dedicated to St. Urban still bears the scars from World War II - the church tower, whose height was halved... the church has a rich history!
+With impressive architecture, the church dedicated to St. Urban still bears the scars from World War II—the church tower's height was halved...the church has a rich history!
 The place is worth a visit!